sturob/tmux-propane/README.md

 # tmux-propane

-Rearrange panes and alter layouts with ease.
+Rearrange panes and alter window layouts with ease.
 Move the current pane anywhere.

 ## Objectives